 Brian has held CFO positions with Edgewater Wireless (TSXV:YFI), where he assisted in completing its RTO as well as concurrent equity financing and Tilcon Software where he played a key role in sale of the company to a Wind River, a U.S. publically traded corporation.
 Brian has also held CFO positions with Edgewater Computer Systems, Combat Sports Group, Human Resource Systems Group and inBay Technologies.

 Experience in the not-for profit-sector includes CFO roles at Sustainable Development Technology Canada, a foundation that helps Canadian companies develop and deploy competitive, clean technology solutions, to help solve some of the world’s most pressing environmental challenges as well as the Institute on Governance, a charitable organization with a mandate to advance the understanding and practice of good governance in Canada and abroad with federal, provincial, municipal, aboriginal governments and not-for-profit organizations.

 Brian was also part of the founding team at Spotwave Wireless Inc. - a venture-backed technology start-up dedicated to the vision of ubiquitous wireless connectivity.
 As CFO, Brian successfully completed over $30 million in venture capital financings from Canadian and US based Venture Capitalists, while assisting in the start-up, product and market launch and revenue growth phases.

-Brian is a CPA, CMA and holds a Bachelor of Commerce degree from Carleton University.
+Brian is a CPA and a CMA.
+He has a Bachelor of Commerce degree from Carleton University.

 Ramanand is the Chief Photonics Design Scientist at OSCP, responsible for the research and development of integrated photonic gyroscope chips on different material platforms for applications in autonomous vehicles.